 8. Vertigo, dizziness and general confusion

-It’s true that these are symptoms of many health problems and almost always are not something serious, but they are a reason to consult your doctor.
+It’s true that these are symptoms of many different health problems and aren’t usually anything serious, but they are a reason to see your doctor.

 These symptoms must get attention and treatment, most of all when there is some kind of cardiovascular problem that heightens the risk.

-To conclude, even though it isn’t easy to detect a stroke in time, it is best to know the possible symptoms that appear prior to having one.
+To conclude, even though it isn’t easy to detect a stroke in time, it’s best to know the possible symptoms that appear prior to having one.

 Paying attention to these signs and seeking immediate medical help is key to avoiding tragic consequences.